intel-lab-lkp/linux/Documentation/driver-api/media/v4l2-subdev.rst

 registered this way are stored in a global list of subdevices, ready to be picked up by bridge drivers.

+Note that all sensor initialisation has to complete before registering the async sub-device, including enabling runtime PM.
+This is because the sensor becomes accessible via the UAPI without further action by the sensor driver.

 Asynchronous sub-device notifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^